-- A. This is a Statement of Work (SOW) for Department of Homeland Security (DHS) Federal Protective Service (FPS) Solicitation/Contract number HSCEEC-08-Q-0003. - B. As an integral component of the FPS security effort, the Contractor shall provide and maintain all management, supervision, manpower, training, equipment, supplies, licenses, permits, certificates, insurance, pre-employment screenings, reports, and files necessary to accomplish security guard services as described and required in this SOW.
-The Contractor shall perform to the standards required in this Contract and will be expected to work closely with FPS representatives throughout the duration of the Contract. - C. Where the Government identifies and references specific Solicitation/Contract Section numbers, that reference refers to that Section in its entirety, including every subsection having the same letter and/or letter-number prefix.
-For example, a reference to the requirements of "Section C" includes all of Section C. Similarly, a reference to Section 7 includes Sections 7.1, 7.2, and so on, through the last subsection identified with a prefix of "7."
+- A. This is a Statement of Work (SOW) for Department of Homeland Security (DHS) Federal Protective Service (FPS) Request for Proposal Number HSCEE3-08-R-00001. - B. As an integral component of the FPS security effort, the Contractor shall provide and maintain all management, supervision, manpower, training, equipment, supplies, licenses, permits, certificates, insurance, pre-employment screenings, reports, and files necessary to accomplish security guard services as described and required in this SOW.
+The Contractor shall perform to the standards required in this Contract and will be expected to work closely with FPS representatives throughout the duration of the Contract. - C. Where the Government identifies and references specific Solicitation/Contract Section numbers that reference refers to that Section in its entirety, including every subsection having the same number prefix.
+For example, a reference to the requirements of this

+SOW under Section 6 includes all of Section 6 through the last subsection identified with a prefix of "6."